fairDataSociety/FIPs/text/0060-personal-storage.md

 - Sharing directories and files without exposing POD source.
 It may need different and distinct encryption key usage for directories or files.
 - Tracing and managing granted permissions of Shared PODs (e.g. ACL/ACT functionality).
 - The concept can be sorted out without using HD wallets since the encrypted POD list can store private keys as well.
 Nevertheless, it is a legacy feature of FairOS on which multiple applications are dependent, thereby, it is questionable to introduce such a breaking change since it does not cause any problem.
-- the access time updates cannot be garanteed nor worth it to do that since the uploads have costs in this environment.
+- the access time updates cannot be garanteed nor worth doing that since the uploads have costs in this environment.
 - the stored files could be uploaded to any storage service since only the metadata handling is Ethereum Swarm specific in the architecture.

 ## Copyright